-2. Know the foreign exchange rates in the country.
-Finding out the value of one’s money against a different currency can protect travelers from being taken advantaged on by money changers that charge exorbitant fees or foreign exchange stations with pricey exchange rates.
-New travelers can easily find currency rates from the daily news which they can use as a guide in finding the best currency conversion rates available.
+Know the foreign exchange rates in the country /city you are visiting.
+Finding out the value of one’s money against a different currency can protect travellers from being taken advantage on by money changers that charge exorbitant fees or foreign exchange stations with pricey exchange rates.
+New travellers can easily find currency rates from the daily news, online currency sites, even phone apps.
+They can use the info as a guide in finding the best currency conversion rates available.

 Currency exchange counters at the Airport may not be the best place to exchange money.
 Just because the airport is your first point of contact when arriving in a city, don’t be eager to exchange cash immediately.
 This brings us to the next point.

 Exchange at least $100 worth of home currency into the local currency of one’s destination country before leaving.
 There are some expenses at the airport that may require the use of local currencies.
 Having some money readily available is both convenient and practical for travellers as they don’t have to scramble for money changers in the airport and be forced to accept pricey currency rates.